Prizzi's Family: Plot summary

-The time is 1969, about ten years before the events of Prizzi's Honor.
-Charley Partanna, the top hitman for Don Carraro's family, meets an enormous, but very beautiful blonde dancer in one of the Family's nightclubs.
-She calls herself Mardell La Tour and says that she is English and is partially guided through life by radio waves emanating from Buckingham Palace.
-The tough but gullible Charley is ignorant enough to believe her.
-Actually she is Grace Willand Crowell, daughter of an immensely wealthy Assistant Secretary of State for East Asian and Pacific Affairs whose family lives in Georgetown.
-To help a friend of hers who is striving for a master's degree in sociology, Mardell, an aspiring actress, has assumed a number of off-beat real-life identities in the last year in order to provide insights about different levels of society for her friend.
-Her latest role is that of a naive showgirl trying to get established in nightclubs.
+The story takes place in 1969, about ten years before the events of Prizzi's Honor.
+Charley Partanna, the top hitman for Don Carrado's family, meets an attractive larger blonde dancer in one of the Family's nightclubs.
+She calls herself Mardell La Tour, and claims that she is English and is partially guided through life by radio waves emanating from Buckingham Palace.
+Charley believes her, however her actual identity is Grace Willand Crowell, daughter of an immensely wealthy Assistant Secretary of State for East Asian and Pacific Affairs whose family lives in Georgetown.
+She has faked her identity to help a friend of hers who is working on a master's degree in sociology.
+Mardell, an aspiring actress, has assumed a number of off-beat real-life identities in the last year in order to provide insights about different levels of society for her friend, with her latest role being that of a showgirl trying to get established in nightclubs.

 At the same time that Charley begins a highly emotional but also sexual affair with Mardell, Maerose Prizzi, a granddaughter of the powerful Don, has been mapping out her future career in which she aims to become the first female Don of a family.
 A key element in her plans, for both tactical and strategic reasons, is marriage to Charley.
 She soon begins a sexual affair with the hapless Charley, who is now buffeted between the increasingly strident emotional demands of the two women—as well as carrying out his primary duties, that of eliminating various people across the United States seen as threats to various high-ranking members of the Prizzi family.
 Events come to a surreal semi-climax at an enormous engagement party that Don Carraro has organized for Maerose and Charley—to the stupefaction of her family, Maerose becomes embarrassingly drunk and runs off to Mexico City with one of the male guests.
 After that, it only remains for Charley to carry out another multiple homicide for the family, to bring back four thumbs to the Don, and to allow Mardell to withdraw herself from his life.